CovertLab/borealis/docs/developer-setup.md

    `export WORKFLOW_STORAGE_ROOT="xyzzy-esther"`, so your team's software can determine the bucket to use.

-1. If you want to run a Fireworker locally on your development computer, you'll need to get a service account private key.
+## If you want to run Fireworker locally

-Without it, you'll hit quota warnings and limits.
+If you want to run a Fireworker locally on your development computer, you'll need a service account private key file to avoid quota warnings and limits.
 (You'll also need to install Docker.)

    1. **Prerequisite:** The team (administrator) setup